 You might also be interested in: 45 things to do in Tuscany,

 Kirsty travels with her husband and two teenagers and one of her favorite places to visit has to be Italy where they spent a month on the Ligurian coast.
-She writes about her adventures at The Barts Go Adventuring!
+She writes about her adventures at Lost in Landmarks.